adagiox/coursera_BitcoinAndCryptocurrency/README.md

 Coursera course which teaches the fundamentals of cryptocurrencies. https://www.coursera.org/learn/cryptocurrency/

-There are three assignments in Java which implement a transaction handler class, a distributed consensus algorithm, and a full node in the network.
+There are three assignments in Java which implement a transaction handler class, a distributed consensus algorithm, and a full node which handles the blockchain data structure.
 Each assignemnt contains some starter code.

 <p1><b>Assignment 1:</b></p1>